Mexican Steak Tacos: A 20-Minute Meal Anyone Can Make

 Basic Topping: Add chopped onions, fresh cilantro, and diced tomatoes.
 These add new crunch and flavor that balances the savory meat.

 Cheese: Mexican tacos traditionally use cotija cheese.
 That crumbly, salty cheese lends big flavor.
-If you can’t find Cotija, go for crumbled feta or grated Monterey Jack.
+If you can’t find Cotija, consider using crumbled feta or grated Monterey Jack instead.

 Creamy Elements: Lime crema elevates your tacos.
 Combine 1 cup of sour cream with the juice of one lime and a teaspoon of sugar.
 Stir until smooth.
 Guacamole or sliced avocado can also bring creamy richness.

 Salsas and Heat: A fresh salsa brightens the flavors.
 Mix diced tomatoes with finely chopped red onion, minced jalapeño, chopped cilantro, and salt.
-Sprinkle some of your favorite hot sauce for extra heat.
+Sprinkle some of your favorite hot sauce for an extra kick of heat.

-Extras: Pickled red onions add a sweet tanginess.
+Extras: Pickled red onions add a sweet, tangy flavor.
 Corn salsa adds sweetness and heft.
 Shredded lettuce adds crunch.

 When ready to serve, warm your tortillas.
-Please put them in a dry skillet for 30 seconds on the side or wrap them in damp paper towels and microwave them for 30 seconds.
+Please place them in a dry skillet for 30 seconds on one side or wrap them in damp paper towels and microwave for 30 seconds.
 Tortillas served warm are more pliable and taste better.

 Fast Assembly For Perfect Steak Tacos